Collegiate-Edu-Nation/easy-ftc/docs/gettingstarted.md

 control() is a function/method that enables tele-operated control of each mechanism, which is only allowed in the TeleOp portion of a match.
 More explicitly, this function reads inputs from the gamepad, processes those inputs, then controls the mechanism based on these processed inputs. easy-ftc decides the control-scheme for you, which obviously takes away some user control, but comes with the benefit of being able to program a competitive robot with a single function.

 ### State() - Sensors
 state() is a function/method that returns the current state/value of each sensor.
-The return value depends on the exact sensor, but is either a boolean (Touch return true if the sensor is pressed, false if not) or String (Color returns one of "blue", "red", or "green").
+The return value depends on the exact sensor, but is either a boolean (Touch return true if the sensor is pressed, false if not) or RGB (Color returns one of RED, GREEN, or BLUE).
 When combined with conditional statements and command()/control(), this allows teams to differentiate their robots' actions based on the surrounding environment.
-For example, if the color sensor returns "blue", move forward.
+For example, if the color sensor returns BLUE, move forward.

 ## Usage
 Before we can dive into coding, follow the Install section of the README